arongas/spring-boot-lectures/Lecture 3 - Web, Logging, Properties, Profiles,  and Actuator endpoints/Lecture 3.1 - Web, Properties, Profiles,  and Actuator endpoints.md

 ## Environment Variables And Default Variables

 - Any environment variable is accessible from application properties files.
-- Any program argument can be used from application properties
+- Any application property can be set from environment variables
+- This is very useful when attributes should be set from a docker-compose file or kubernates or even bare metal deployments.
 - Default values can be specified

 ```yaml